matthiasn/octopress-blog/source/_posts/2014-10-06-Building-Systems-in-Clojure-2.markdown

     20:57:39.999 [nREPL-worker-1] ERROR birdwatch.twitterclient.processing - error-msg {:baz 42}
     [{:text "foo"} {:text "bar"}]

-Great, we have a composed transducer that works on vectors as expected and that should work on channels as well.
+Great, we have a composed transducer that works on vectors as expected.
+According to Rich Hickey, this should work equally well on channels.
+But let's not take his word for it and instead try it out:

+    birdwatch.main=> (in-ns 'birdwatch.twitterclient.processing)
+    #<Namespace birdwatch.twitterclient.processing>

+    birdwatch.twitterclient.processing=> (def chunks ["{\"text\"" ":\"foo\"}\r\n{\"text\":" "\"bar\"}" "{\"baz\":42}" "{\"bla\":42}"])
+    #'birdwatch.twitterclient.processing/chunks

+    birdwatch.twitterclient.processing=> (require '[clojure.core.async :as async :refer [chan go-loop <! put!]]) nil

+    birdwatch.twitterclient.processing=> (def c (chan 1 (process-chunk (atom (t/now)))))
+    #'birdwatch.twitterclient.processing/c

+    birdwatch.twitterclient.processing=> (go-loop [] (println (<! c)) (recur))
+    #<ManyToManyChannel clojure.core.async.impl.channels.ManyToManyChannel@2f924b3f>

+    birdwatch.twitterclient.processing=> (put! c (chunks 0))
+    birdwatch.twitterclient.processing=> (put! c (chunks 1))
+    {:text foo}

+    birdwatch.twitterclient.processing=> (put! c (chunks 2))
+    birdwatch.twitterclient.processing=> (put! c (chunks 3))
+    {:text bar}

+    birdwatch.twitterclient.processing=> (put! c (chunks 4))
+    16:44:32.539 [nREPL-worker-2] ERROR birdwatch.twitterclient.processing - error-msg {:baz 42}

+Excellent, same output.
+In case you're not familiar with **core.async channels** yet: above we have created a channel with the same transducer attached as in the previous example, then we have created a **go-loop** for consuming the channel and finally, we have **put!** the individual chunks on the channel.
+No worries if this seems a little much right now.
+Just come back for the next articles where we'll cover this topic in much more detail.

 ## Conclusion
 Okay, this is it for today.
 We saw how we can process tweets from the twitter streaming API in a way that is generic and that can be used on different kinds of data structures.
-Next week, we will see how this ic actually used in the **TwitterClient** component.
+Next week, we will use this composed transducer in the context of our application.
+Then, we will process real data from the Twitter streaming API and feed the processed data into the channels architecture of our application.

 There is a lot more reading material available on the subjects we covered.
 Instead of providing all the links now, I'd rather refer you to my list of **[Clojure Resources on GitHub](https://github.com/matthiasn/Clojure-Resources)**.
 There, you'll find a comprehensive list of all the articles I came across while working on this application.